Hdac Technology Announces Its New Blockchain Development Plan at KBW 2019 | Devdiscourse

+Initiated new PoS blockchain development for IoT and payment service aiming to launch in 1Q 2020

+Leads blockchain-based digital transformation by providing enterprise solution to public and private sectors as well as pan-Hyundai Group Sponsors a European pro esports organization 'G2 Esports' as a part of its "Global&Young" marketing strategy

-Blockchain company Hdac Technology ("Hdac"), founded by Hyundai BS&C CEO Dae Sun Chung, announced its new PoS (Proof-of-Stake) blockchain development plan at Korea Blockchain Week 2019 (KBW 2019) held at Grand InterContinental Seoul Parnas.
+SEOUL, South Korea, Sept.
+30, 2019 /PRNewswire/ -- Blockchain company Hdac Technology ( "Hdac" ), founded by Hyundai BS&C CEO Dae Sun Chung, announced its new PoS (Proof-of-Stake) blockchain development plan at Korea Blockchain Week 2019 (KBW 2019) held at Grand InterContinental Seoul Parnas.

 Hdac announced that it has initiated development of a new blockchain project named "Friday."
 Blockchain Friday is going to be PoS-based, considering its better suitability for IoT ecosystem.
 The goal of the project is to launch Testnet in November and Mainnet in the first quarter of 2020.